elic4vet/devfinder/README.md

 # devfinder
- An application that allows to find github profiles based on the username of a user.
+ An application that allows to find GitHub profiles based on the username of a user.